 Worldview Entertainment is a leading independent motion picture studio that finances, produces and acquires theatrical quality feature films with budgets up to $50 million for worldwide distribution.
-Worldview plays an integral role in all aspects of the filmmaking process and looks to make strategic investments across a film's life cycle.
+The company plays an integral role in all aspects of the filmmaking process and looks to make strategic investments across a film's life cycle.

-Worldview recently closed on $70 million in new capital including a four-year $30 million revolving credit facility with Comerica to provide debt financing for the company's upcoming films.
-This nearly doubles the company's existing capital base and positions Worldview as one of the most active and powerful players in the independent film sector.
-Worldview has expanded its pipeline by optioning Andrew Dominik's Marilyn Monroe biopic, "Blonde," and signing on to co-finance and executive produce Zach Braff's drama, "Wish I Was Here," starring Zach Braff and Kate Hudson.
+Worldview closed on $70 million in new capital in the spring of 2013 including a four-year $30 million revolving credit facility with Comerica to provide debt financing for the company's upcoming films.
+This nearly doubled the company's existing capital base and solidified Worldview as one of the most active and powerful players in the independent film sector.
+Worldview was founded in 2007 and is based in New York City.
+The company is backed by a strong capitalization and represented by Creative Artists Agency (CAA).